ACT Take Back

 July – December 2024

-Dunelm, the UK’S largest home retailer, has partnered with The Salvation Army to offer a postal takeback service for home textiles and clothes to its customers.
-Those wishing to take part can sign up via Dunelm.com to order a free shipping label, choose a courier and select a convenient place to drop off their unwanted home textiles and clothing.
-The label comes with clear instructions on how to separate items that can be used again from those that are worn out and only good for recycling to help support the circular economy.
-The Salvation Army will sort the clothes and send them for reuse or recycling.
-To take part please visit www.dunelm.com/info/about/take-back-scheme
+Dunelm, the UK’S largest home retailer, partnered with The Salvation Army to offer a postal takeback service for home textiles and clothes to its customers.
+Those wishing to take part signed up via Dunelm.com to order a free shipping label, choose a courier and select a convenient place to drop off their unwanted home textiles and clothing.
+The label came with clear instructions on how to separate items that can be used again from those that are worn out and only good for recycling to help support the circular economy.
+The Salvation Army sorted the clothes and sent them for reuse or recycling.
+Although the trial has completed, Dunelm continues to offer the online takeback service to customers.
+Visit www.dunelm.com/info/about/take-back-scheme for more information.

 Online takeback trial